bkhizgiy/jumpstarter/docs/source/getting-started/custom-driver.md

         """
         Execute the `ls` command on the exporter host.
         """
-        # Using execute method to call the expoter side
+        # Using execute method to call the exporter side
         return self.execute("ls", [])

     def rm(self, files: list[str]) -> str: